-The audience planning and paying for burials today are increasingly the millennials, and these are people that have grown up with technology in the internet and mobile age.
+The audience planning and paying for burials today are increasingly the Millennials, and this generation has grown up with technology in the internet and mobile age.

-These millennials not only enjoy the experience of transacting online but actually prefer to transact in this way and in many cases will avoid any organization that does not give them the choice.
+Millennials not only enjoy the experience of transacting online but actually expect to transact in this way, and in many cases will avoid any organization that does not give them the choice.

 - Digital Mapping would make grave and memorial sites easier to manage and find.
 Adding availability and deceased data to the sites would facilitate legislative record keeping, help in directing people to locations, and assist sales by knowing what is available.

-- Web Portals could be provided to make the booking and planning of funerals possible 24x7 without taking up administrative and operational resources.
+- Web Portals could be provided to make the booking and planning of funerals possible 24/7 without taking up administrative and operational resources.

 - Automated Documents and Permits driven by system based booking, planning, sales, and funeral processes reduces errors, saves time, and ensures compliance.

-The lack of space in cemeteries for new income-producing burials, plus a significant trend toward cremation instead of burial and lower interest on trust funds used for maintenance have eroded cemetery revenues.
+There are many factors causing eroded cemetery revenues.
+First, there's a lack of space in cemeteries for new income-producing burials.
+Second, there's a significant trend toward cremation instead of burial.
+Thirdly, a lower interest on trust funds used for maintenance is a contributing factor to declining cemetery revenues.

-This leaves many cemeteries searching for alternatives to traditional funding mechanisms and innovations in cemetery land and asset use.
+These conditions leave many cemeteries searching for alternatives to traditional funding mechanisms, innovations in cemetery land and asset use.

-Each of the examples above would be very difficult to take advantage of without the use of the modern digital capabilities presented by technology today.
-By embracing this technology, cemeteries and memorial gardens can more efficiently manage the operations while building new revenue opportunities and improving their relationship with their ecosystems of customers and partners.
+Each of the examples above would be very difficult to take advantage of without the use of the marketing automation and digital capabilities presented by technology today.
+By embracing modern solutions, cemeteries and memorial gardens can streamline communications, manage operations more efficiently, build new revenue opportunities, and deepen relationships across their ecosystems of customers and partners.